-The Company's success and sustainable business operations are the Company's commitment to the responsibility to society and all stakeholders.
+The Company believes the main factors contributing to the Company's success and sustainable business operations are the Company's commitment to the responsibility to society and all stakeholders.
 In the area of respect for human rights, the

 Company strictly follows laws and international principles.
 The Company's Board of Directors, executives, and employees must recognize and respect the human rights of everyone, including society and communities, and prevent and avoid human rights violations.